Arthritis Life Insurance

 If you are looking to obtain life insurance and you suffer from Arthritis, you may find that companies will class you as “higher risk” and increase your premium accordingly.
 The impact will vary depending on the type of Arthritis you have and the severity of your condition, so it’s important to ensure that you know all the facts when obtaining a quote.

 Arthritis is a common condition that affects the joints causing pain, stiffness and reduced mobility.
-It is estimated that 10 million people in the UK are affected, making it a condition of extreme importance in healthcare (1).
-There are several different types of arthritis, the two most common being osteoarthritis and rheumatoid arthritis.
+It is estimated that 10 million people in the UK are affected, making it a condition of extreme importance in healthcare.
+There are several different types of arthritis, the two most common being Osteoarthritis and Rheumatoid Arthritis.
 Each has a different cause and in turn a different range of symptoms.

-Rheumatoid arthritis most commonly affects women in their 40’s and 50’s.
+Rheumatoid Arthritis can affect people of all ages, but is most commonly affects women in their 40’s and 50’s.
 It is a result of the body’s own immune system attacking the joints, for reasons we fail to fully understand.
 As the immune system goes about breaking down the joints it causes symptoms of pain and inflammation that are often worst first thing in the morning.
 It is important that this condition is treated early to prevent permanent joint deformity.
-It is possible to get specialist rheumatoid arthritis life insurance.
+It is possible to get specialist Rheumatoid Arthritis Life Insurance.

 Both types of arthritis can be diagnosed by the GP who will ask various questions and perform routine examination of the effected joint(s).
 In addition they may send patients for blood tests and X-rays to confirm not only the diagnosis, but also the extent of the disease.